Skip to content

 30. What year did women first vote in a national election?
 (Medium)

 Answer: 1893, in New Zealand.
-The campaign was led by Kate Sheppard, who gathered a petition signed by nearly a quarter of the adult female population.
+The campaign was led by Kate Sheppard, whose petition gathered signatures from nearly a quarter of the adult European female population.

 The guesses run to Scandinavia or the United States.
 Neither is right.
 New Zealand beat the US (1920), the UK (1928) and France (1944) by decades.
 The margin isn’t close.